srrDB/srrdb/readme.md

 # srrdb (database)

 ## Introduction
-This is an idea of how the structure for srrdb could be
+This is an idea of how the structure for srrdb could/should be.

+Also includes parts of the current design (legacy).

 ## Requirements
-- Visual Studio 2019 Community
+- Visual Studio 2022 Community
     - "ASP.NET and web development"
-- .NET Core SDK 3.1.301
+- .NET 6 SDK (included in Visual Studio)
 - MySQL 5.5.62+

 ## Installation